espruino/EspruinoDocs/devices/SSD16XX.md

 ![GDEH0154D67](SSD16XX/GDEH0154D67.png)

-E-ink display with a display driver of SSD16XX (Ex - SSD1608) are a family of similiar controller set with different propertys.
+E-ink display with a display driver of SSD16XX (Ex - SSD1681) are a family of similar controller set with different properties.
 Some with color options or with the ability to do partial refreshes.

-Tested
+Tested with
-* SSD1608 (w)
+* SSD1681 (W)(C)

 Functionality is provided by the [[SSD16XX.js]] module, using the [Graphics](http://www.espruino.com/Graphics) library.

 Notes
 -------

-* The display can be read perfectly in harsh sunlight, but has no backlighting.
+* The display can be read perfectly in harsh sunlight, but has no back lighting.
 * E-paper displays are not known for fast refresh cycles.
 * E-paper displays need only power for updating the display, not for keeping it up.